astaveski/rochester/README.md

 ## pums_import.R
 * Imports single-year PUMS data from 2018 (File: https://www.census.gov/programs-surveys/acs/data/pums.html)
-* Filters data to include only Rochester PUMAs
+* Filters data to include only Rochester PUMAs (00902 and 00903)
 * Drops irrelevant variables to this analysis
 * Sorts other variables into three groups: variables, flags, and weights
 * Merges person and household-level data into a unified dataset